dimitrispaxinos/dimitrispaxinos.github.io/aboutme.md

 title: About me
 ---

 My name is Dimitris Paxinos, I am from Greece and I have been a professional software developer for the last 6 years.
-I currently live and work in Hamburg, Germany.

 My focus is on building Line-of-Business applications.
 I enjoy both front and back-end development and these days, I mainly develop using C# and technologies such as WPF, ASP.NET MVC, Web Api, Entity Framework.